Siva-SankaranM/matters-cloud-viz/README.md

 This project visualizes cloud risk data using an interactive graph.
 The main features include collapsible nodes and dynamic filtering.

 ### Collapsibility
 - Nodes in the graph can be expanded or collapsed to show or hide their children.
 - The state of each node (collapsed/expanded) is managed in React state.
 - Clicking a node toggles its collapsed state, updating the graph view accordingly.
+- When nodes are collapsed or expanded, the viewport is automatically adjusted using React Flow's `fitView` function to keep all visible nodes in view.

 ### Filtering
 - Users can filter nodes based on risk level or other criteria.